 As mentioned above, a large part of the sample never looked for information about quality labels.
 Therefore, the sample was separated into two sub-samples by means of a filter question: those who never looked for quality label related information (C0; n = 1103) and those who already did (n = 599; missing = 16).
-Information seekers were further classified by means of a hierarchical cluster analysis (in view of their information acquisition behavior referring to the AMA Quality Seal).
+Information seekers were further classified by means of a hierarchical cluster analysis (in view of their information acquisition behavior referring to the AMA Seal).
 Two groups or segments of consumers were identified.
 Considering their use of information sources, we named these clusters: "Low information demand" (C1; n = 350) and "Heavy information demand" (C2; n = 249).

-Figure 4: Cluster analysis, Elbow criterion (Information use, AMA Quality Seal)
+Figure 2.
+Cluster analysis, Elbow criterion (Information use, AMA Seal)

-The decision to select a 2-Cluster-solution was based on the elbow criterion, where the sum of squares is compared with the relevant aggregation step (Figure 4; Backhaus, 2011).
+The decision to select a 2-Cluster-solution was based on the elbow criterion, where the sum of squares is compared with the relevant aggregation step (Figure ; Backhaus, 2011).
 The point at which the information loss (additional sum of squares) increases significantly from one aggregation step to the next (= the elbow) shows us which cluster solution we should take (in our case 2 cluster C1 and C2).
-Including C0 (no information demand), this groups amount to 20% (C1) and 15% (C2), respectively (Figure 5).
+Including C0 (no information demand), these groups amount to 20% (C1) and 15% (C2), respectively (Figure ).

-Figure 5: Cluster analysis - information users
+Figure 3.
+Cluster analysis - information users

-Including the respondents who never used information sources C0, the core group of people actively and intensively searching for quality label related information sums up to 15% of all respondents.
-As the total sample is representative for the Austrian population, we assume that the group of people actively seeking information about the AMA Quality Seal amounts to around 15% ( $\pm 2\%$ ).
+Including the respondents who never used information sources (C0), the core group of people actively and intensively searching for quality label related information sums up to 15% (±2%) of all respondents.